-Following the lead of the World Health Organization (WHO), CDP will be “removing the distinction between endemic and non-endemic countries, reporting on countries together where possible, to reflect the unified response that is needed,” except in reference to historical information.
+Following the lead of the World Health Organization (WHO), CDP “remove[d] the distinction between endemic and non-endemic countries, and report[ed] on countries together where possible, to reflect the unified response that is needed,” except in reference to historical information.

-For several months, cases of monkeypox have been climbing globally.
-When CDP first started tracking it on May 23, 2022, there were less than 100 cases confirmed in several non-endemic countries.
+Beginning in May 2022, cases of mpox (formerly monkeypox) were reported in areas around the world where it was not traditionally seen.
+When CDP first began tracking it on May 23, 2022, there were less than 100 cases confirmed in several non-endemic countries.
 The U.S. had only one confirmed case and two suspected cases.

 According to TIME Magazine: “Monkeypox was first identified in the 1950s.
 Prior to the current outbreak, it was endemic to parts of western and central Africa, with cases often linked to exposure to infected animals.
 The current outbreak is unusual in its scale, global reach, and spread from person to person.
 Experts are still trying to figure out why that is, but possible explanations include viral mutations, declining use of the smallpox vaccine, and shifts in human behavior.”
 The first human case appeared in the 1970s.

-The 2022 outbreak has been traced to several mid-spring gatherings (mostly circuit parties and raves) for men within the LGBTQIA+ community in Europe.
-These were followed by Pride celebrations across the world, and the June/July surges are attributed to those events.
+The 2022 outbreak was traced to several mid-spring gatherings (mostly circuit parties and raves) for men within the LGBTQIA+ community in Europe.
+These were followed by Pride celebrations across the world, and the June/July surges were attributed to those events.
+Similarly, the relatively quick subsidence of cases was also traced to actions from the LGBTQIA+ community.

 (Photo: Monkeypox vaccination site in Toronto, Canada.
 Photo credit: TJ Cutland)

-Monkeypox is part of the orthopoxvirus genus.
+Mpox is part of the orthopoxvirus genus.
 While similar to smallpox, it is usually less severe but can cause rashes, fever, headaches, muscle and backaches and swollen lymph nodes.
-Unlike the Congo Basin strain, which has a 10% fatality rate, the West Africa strain that is spreading now has a 1% fatality rate.
-There have been 51 deaths in 2022: the highest numbers are in Nigeria (7), Brazil (5) and Ghana (4).
+Unlike the Congo Basin strain, which has a 10% fatality rate, the West Africa strain that spread in 2022 had a 1% fatality rate.
+There were 65 deaths in 2022 (as of Dec.
+16).

 However, according to the Centers for Disease Control and Prevention (CDC), “people with weakened immune systems, children under 8 years of age, people with a history of eczema, and people who are pregnant or breastfeeding may be more likely to get seriously ill or die.
 Although the West African type is rarely fatal, symptoms can be extremely painful, and people might have permanent scarring resulting from the rash.”